Religious, Secular & Spiritual Dialogue

 • The Pope established the Secretariat for Non-Believers in 1965 as a focal point for the dialogue with people of goodwill who profess no specific religion or religious belief.

-• The first guideline of religious/secular dialogue was released in 1968 entitled, DIALOGUE WITH NON-BELIEVERS through Cardinal Francis Konig, President of the Secretariat.
+• The first religious/secular dialogue guideline was released in 1968, entitled DIALOGUE WITH NON-BELIEVERS, through Cardinal Francis Konig, President of the Secretariat.

-• St. Pope John Paul II changed the Secretariat to the Pontifical Council of Culture on 20 May 1982 with the aim of establishing dialogue between the Church and the cultures of our time.
+• St. Pope John Paul II changed the Secretariat to the Pontifical Council of Culture on 20 May 1982, intending to establish a dialogue between the Church and the cultures of our time.
 The new opportunities of mission lie in our cultural and religious diversity.

 • Pope Benedict XVI instituted, through this Council, the Courtyard of the Gentiles to create international conferences for interaction “with those to whom religion is something foreign, to whom God is unknown.